Sign Up

 VA Joint Loans

-VA Joint Loans The VA home loan benefit is unique in many ways.
-The veteran’s eligibility for the VA loan program is not the same as home loan approval; service members, veterans, and certain qualifying surviving spouses of military members who have died on active duty or as a result of military service are given access to the program itself but the loan approval process is dependent on the applicant’s credit and employment qualifications.
+The VA home loan benefit is unique in many ways.
+Eligibility for the VA loan program differs from loan approval.
+Service members, veterans, and certain qualifying surviving spouses are given access to the program itself, but approval depends on the applicant’s credit and employment qualifications.

-VA loans are unique in other ways; one of those is the ability to apply for a joint loan where more than one person applies for the loan, sharing the financial responsibility for the property.
-Joint loans basically include the following categories as described on the VA official site:
+VA loans are also unique in allowing joint loan applications where more than one person applies for the loan, sharing financial responsibility for the property.
+Joint loans include these categories:

 • Veteran and one or more non-veterans (not spouse)

-• Veteran and one or more veterans (not spouse) who will not be using their entitlement
+• Veteran and one or more veterans (not spouse) who won’t use their entitlement

-• Veteran and one or more other Veterans (not spouse), all of who will use their entitlement
+• Veteran and one or more other veterans (not spouse), all using their entitlement

-One such consideration–VA “joint loan” rules do not apply for VA borrowers who apply for loans with non-military spouses.
+One key consideration: VA “joint loan” rules don’t apply when VA borrowers apply with non-military spouses.
 In those cases, the VA loan treats both applicants the same.
-What does this mean?

 VA Loan Funding Fees For Joint Loans